 money given to legislators came from the Dirty Water Coalition!
 Ever wonder

+where the chip on green lobbyist shoulders comes from?
 The Dirty Water Coalition dubs the bill the "clean water, good jobs

 bill."
 It is interesting and perhaps revealing that the concept of